What is Reactive Maintenance and How to Reduce it with CMMS

 In order to meet production demands, keep up with competitors, and sustain growth, companies require an effective maintenance schedule to keep machines and assets in constant working order.

-With advancements in technology, such as the Internet of Things (IoT) and maintenance management software, manufactures and industrial organisations are choosing more reliable and cost-effective maintenance strategies.
+With advancements in technology, such as the Internet of Things (IoT) and Computerized Maintenance Management Systems (CMMS), manufactures and industrial organisations are choosing more reliable and cost-effective maintenance strategies.
 In fact, businesses can save between 12% and 18% in costs just by deploying preventive maintenance.

 But, proactive action isn’t the only solution available to equipment-heavy organisations.
 There are a variety of different maintenance types suited for various operations that each come with their own distinct advantages and disadvantages.
 One of which is reactive maintenance.
 In this guide, we’ll cover:

 Reactive maintenance, also referred to as breakdown or corrective maintenance, is the strategy of repairing equipment to normal operating condition only when it has failed.
 This means no regular maintenance or repairs are planned in a bid to reduce breakdowns.

 Reactive maintenance can be a good strategic approach under the right circumstances.
 For example, you may have an asset that has a low repair cost and isn’t essential to operations.
 Or, you have already planned for a machine to be replaced once it has failed, rendering any proactive maintenance unnecessary.

 With minimal maintenance personnel needed and fewer repair costs, reactive maintenance can prove a cost-efficient approach at first.
 But, it shouldn’t be your long-term strategy.
 This approach can lead to excessive repair costs, unplanned downtime, delays in production, and lost revenue.
 In fact, it is recommended that only 10% of your entire asset inventory should be allocated to reactive maintenance.